 3. Additional Operatory Support

 Operatories are by far the highest risk environment.
-In fact, dentists face the highest risk in medical professions for COVID-19.
-This shouldn’t come as a surprise, as a major contributor to contagion is respiratory droplets.
+In fact, dentists face the highest risk in medical professions for COVID-19 and other contagious viruses This shouldn’t come as a surprise, as a major contributor to contagion is respiratory droplets.
 Dentists are often inches away from patients’ mouths, leaving them highly exposed to the vicious virus.
 While surgical masks, N95 masks, and even face shields have become standard — additional protection is never discouraged.
 Custom sneeze guards can be crafted to fit over the headrest, creating a “shield box” that protects staff hovering just above the patient’s open mouth.

 Dental patients are already an anxious bunch.
 In fact, there are some alarmingly high numbers of dental anxiety.